Quick Summary

 Step 2: Teach it to a Child (or a Medical Student)

-- Bad: "External rotation of the tibia occurs during the final degrees of extension due to the larger surface area of the medial femoral condyle."
+- The Bad, Jargon-Heavy Explanation: "External rotation of the tibia occurs during the final degrees of extension due to the larger articular surface area of the medial femoral condyle compared to the lateral condyle, guided by the tension of the anterior cruciate ligament."

-- Feynman: "The inner wheel of the knee is bigger than the outer wheel.
-So when the knee rolls forward to straighten, the outer wheel finishes first, and the inner wheel keeps rolling a bit longer.
-This spins the shin bone outward and locks the knee straight."
+- The Feynman Explanation: "The inner wheel of the knee joint is bigger and longer than the outer wheel.
+So, when the knee rolls forward to straighten out, the outer wheel finishes its path first.
+But the inner wheel has more track left, so it keeps rolling a bit longer.
+This uneven finish spins the shin bone slightly outward, locking the knee straight so you can stand on it without your muscles doing all the work."

 Step 3: Identify the Gaps

-- The Gap: This is where your knowledge is fragile.
-This is where you would fail the Viva if the examiner probed deeper.
+- The Gap: This hesitation is exactly what the Feynman Technique is designed to expose.
+This is where your knowledge is fragile.
+More importantly, this is the exact moment where you would fail the Viva exam if a consultant examiner probed just one layer deeper than the textbook definition.

 Step 4: Simplify and Create Analogies